gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-detecting-ai-generated-images-what-actually-works.md

 ---

-## What the Results Show
+## What the Results Actually Show

-Here's the critical finding: **detection accuracy collapses under real-world conditions**.
+Here's the surprising finding: **detection methods are robust to common image degradations**.

 ![Performance degradation across scenarios](/content/2025/12/performance_degradation.png){: width="700" height="500" }
 _AUC scores for Gradient, FFT, and CNN detectors under three conditions: clean images, JPEG compression (Q=75), and resize (0.5x then back).
-Notice the dramatic drop in all methods when images are degraded._
+Contrary to expectations, performance remains stable across most scenarios._

 ### Key Observations:

-**On Raw Images (No Preprocessing)**:
+**On Raw Images (Baseline)**:
 - All three methods work well on pristine images
-- Gradient features achieve ~0.72 AUC (decent but not perfect)
+- Gradient features: **0.72 AUC** (decent discrimination)
-- FFT features perform better at ~0.83 AUC
-- Simple CNN dominates at ~0.96 AUC
+- FFT features: **0.83 AUC** (better performance)
+- Simple CNN: **0.94 AUC** (best performer)

-The CNN wins because it learns task-specific features beyond simple gradients.
-But even the CNN isn't bulletproof.
+The CNN wins because it learns task-specific features beyond simple hand-crafted statistics.
+But here's where it gets interesting...

 **After JPEG Compression (Q=75)**:
-- **All methods degrade significantly**
-- Performance drops across all detectors
-- FFT features remain relatively stable
-- CNN drops but stays above 0.9 AUC

-JPEG compression introduces its own gradient artifacts and frequency patterns that can overwhelm subtle generator signatures.
-The 8×8 DCT blocks create their own high-frequency patterns.
+- **NO performance degradation observed!**
+- Gradient: **0.72 AUC** (unchanged)
+- FFT: **0.83 AUC** (unchanged)
+- CNN: **0.95 AUC** (slight improvement!)

+This is remarkable.
+JPEG Q=75 represents typical web compression quality.
+The fact that all methods maintain their accuracy suggests the detection signatures aren't as fragile as claimed.
+JPEG's 8×8 DCT blocks introduce artifacts, but they apparently don't overwhelm the AI generation signatures at this quality level.

-**After Resize (0.5x then back to original)**:
+**After Resize (0.5x downscale then back)**:
-- **Further degradation across the board**
-- Gradient features struggle most with spatial distortions
-- FFT features also degrade as high frequencies are lost
-- CNN remains strongest but is still degraded

-Downsampling destroys high-frequency information that all methods rely on.
-The bicubic interpolation when upscaling back smooths out telltale artifacts.
-This simulates what happens when images are shared on social media platforms that automatically resize uploads.
+- **Mixed results, mostly robust**
+- Gradient: **0.75 AUC** (+0.03, actually improved!)
+- FFT: **0.71 AUC** (-0.12, degraded)
+- CNN: **0.92 AUC** (-0.02, minimal drop)

+Only FFT features show significant degradation (15% drop).
+The gradient improvement is counterintuitive but might indicate that downsampling acts as a noise filter, making the underlying generation patterns more apparent.
+The CNN barely budges—just 2% degradation.

+This simulates social media uploads where platforms automatically resize.
+Even under this stress, two out of three methods maintain strong performance.

 ### Feature Space Visualization

 Here's how the features separate (or don't) after PCA dimensionality reduction:

 ![PCA comparison across scenarios and methods](/content/2025/12/pca_comparison.png){: width="900" height="600" }
 _PCA projection of gradient and FFT features for each scenario.
 Green dots = real images, red dots = AI-generated.
-Notice how the clusters overlap more as degradation increases._

-The top row shows decent separation on raw images - you can see two somewhat distinct clusters.
-The bottom row shows significantly more overlap as degradation increases.
-The classes become harder to separate linearly, which explains why even logistic regression struggles.
+The separation varies by method and scenario._

+**Key insights from the PCA plots:**

+- **Raw Images - Gradient (0.722 AUC)**: Significant overlap between classes.
+The clusters aren't cleanly separable, which explains the moderate AUC.
+- **Raw Images - FFT (0.826 AUC)**: Better separation than gradients, with more distinct clustering.
+This matches the higher AUC.
+- **JPEG Q=75**: Separation remains similar to raw images, confirming the stable AUC scores.
+- **Resized (0.5x)**: FFT features show more overlap (explaining the AUC drop to 0.71), while gradient features maintain or improve separation.

+The visualization confirms what the numbers tell us: these features capture real differences between real and AI-generated images that persist through common degradations.

 ### Frequency Domain Analysis